YARD BIRDS: 171 AND COUNTING

 Hutton's Vireo is a species often associated with oaks.
 Here, one feeds at our homemade suet cakes (21 January 2007).

--- MORE PHOTOS BELOW --
+-- MORE PHOTOS BELOW LIST--

 Yard List: Forever a Work in Progress